bareos/bareos/manuals/en/developers/regression.md

       ===== four-jobs-tape OK =====

-Each separate test is self contained in that it initializes to run Bacula from scratch (i.e. newly created database).
-It will also kill any Bacula session that is currently running.
+Each separate test is self contained in that it initializes to run Bareos from scratch (i.e. newly created database).
+It will also kill any Bareos session that is currently running.
 In addition, it uses ports 8101, 8102, and 8103 so that it does not intefere with a production system.